arhxn-xhmd/arhxn-xhmd/README.md

 - 🌐 A portfolio website to showcase my journey and skills
 - 🎮 Python-based games and complex logic projects
+- 🧠 A console-based study assistant app with tasks, rewards, and progress tracking
 - 🌍 A movie player-style website UI with JavaScript features
 - 🏫 A school website project
-- ⚔️ Python RPG games – "Monster Battle Simulator: The Rise of a Hero" with battles, quests, and inventory system
+- ⚔️ Python RPG games – "Kingdom Quest: The Rise of a Hero" with battles, quests, and inventory system
 - 💡 Exploring Arduino & basic electronics for hands-on tech projects

 ---